temporalio/cli/temporalcli/commandsmd/commands.md

 Includes options set for [client](#options-set-for-client).

-### temporal schedule backfill: Backfills a past time range of actions.
+### temporal schedule backfill: Backfill a past time range of actions

  The `temporal schedule backfill` command runs the Actions that would have been run in a given time interval, all at once.